WpgDotNetUG/UserGroupWebsite/src/DotNetUserGroup.Website/Content/News/2011-04-08-Imaginet Interactive Launch Party.markdown

-﻿#May 12 - Imaginet Interactive Launch Party
+﻿#Imaginet Interactive Launch Party on May 12th

 On Thursday, May 12 prepare yourself for the future of digital marketing.
 Winnipeg's own Imaginet is taking the next steps in its development and launching a new division to focus specifically on digital marketing and technology together.